 HABITAT FOR HUMANITY

-Habitat for Humanity (HFH) is a non-profit organization that builds houses across the country for the many families struggling to find homes.
-Through their organization, I committed hundreds of hours to their mission as I built and fundraised for them throughout high school.
-I started the Habitat Club in 2020 while school was still online and have continued my commitment to them currently and will do so in the future.
-So far, the club has raised over $15,000 with the Youth Council for Habitat, Orange County, NC over its lifespan.
+Habitat for Humanity (HFH) is a non-profit organization that builds affordable houses across the world for the many families struggling to find homes.
+Through their organization, I have committed hundreds of hours to their mission as I volunteered and fundraised for them throughout high school and college.

 The Equity Project